Human resource management, Innovation and quality management/CAF in public sector

 John Murphy

-Debate experts participants
+Debate, experts and participants

 11.00Coffee break

-11.30The German Experience
+11.30The German experience

 Klaus North